chrisgrieser/nvim-chainsaw/README.md

 ### Smart Variable Identification
-When the variable under the cursor is an object with fields, `chainsaw` attempts to automatically select the field to log.
+When the variable under the cursor is an object with fields, `chainsaw` attempts to automatically select the correct field.

 ```lua
 myVariable.myF[i]eld = "foobar"